dpwolfe/otucha/README.md

 ### Grunt options
 **--jsMin** - Runs uglify with mangle and compress options on the output JavaScript

 **--jsUseDist** - Support is temporarily removed.
-Uses the otucha.js and index.html from the dist directory instead of building them with Emscripten.
-Used for git deploy on a server that does not have CMake and Emscripten available.
+Uses prebuilt JS and HTML for git deploy on a server that does not have CMake and Emscripten available.

 ### Building native
 1. Run the following command from the repository root: